 Here’s more on Choosing Succulent Pots

 If your pot has enough drainage holes (1 is fine for a small pot) then nothing is needed.

 In other cases, you can use something like small rock or clay pebbles to increase the drainage or prevent the roots from touching any water building up in the pot.
 How deep a layer depends on the size of the pot and the size of the succulent.

 Cover the drainage holes with something like 1 layer of newspaper if they’re large and/or there are a lot of them.
 This keeps to keep the light mix from falling out before it settles in.

-They will grow just fine without drainage holes if properly planted and cared for.
+They will grow just fine without drainage holes if with proper care.

 I’ve grown them without drain holes, but for no longer than 3 years.

 Succulents do best with good drainage so I’d recommend planting in a pot with them, especially if you’re a beginning succulent gardener.